 Habitat for South Carolina’s birds is shrinking and shifting due to climate change.
 Shrinking habitat is an obvious threat.
 But even a shift can prove hazardous, eliminating food sources and/or introducing birds to new predators.
-Sadly, many of our state’s birds will be looking for safe places to go.
+Sadly, many of our state’s birds will soon be looking for safe places to go.

 Safe “climate strongholds” for these birds include not just natural forests and wetlands, but anyplace landscaped with native plants.
 That’s because native plants provide just the right smorgasbord of insects, flowers, and berries to help climate-stressed birds survive.